TikaFlow/bash-sql/README.md

 Returns a random floating-point value `v` in the range 0 <= `v` < 1.0.

-If an integer argument `N` is specified, it is used as the seed value.
+If an integer argument `n` is specified, it is used as the seed value.
-For equal argument values, `RAND`(`N`) returns the same value each time.
+For equal argument values, `RAND`(`n`) returns the same value each time.

 ### repeat